Felicia (plant): Habitat and ecology

 Many taxa assigned to Felicia occur in fynbos and in the Karoo.
 Some are sand dune specialists, such as F. amelloides and F. amoena, while others prefer to grow on rocky substrate, like F. petiolata and others in the section Neodetris.
-The East-African annuals can be found in Miombo woodland, while a few, such as F. uliginosa, strongly associate with wet habitats.
-Further taxa exemplified by F. muricata subsp. cinerascens and the annuals of Namibia, are very drought resistant.
+The East African annuals can be found in Miombo woodland, while a few, such as F. uliginosa, strongly associate with wet habitats.
+Further taxa exemplified by F. muricata subsp. cinerascens and the annuals of Namibia are very drought resistant.
 The taxon density of Felicia reduces from the south-west to the north-east.

-Felicia is pollinated by insects such as butterflies, wasps and bees, and the flowers are also frequented by thrips.
+Felicia is pollinated by insects such as butterflies, wasps, and bees, and the flowers are also frequented by thrips.
 Yellow flower crab spiders sometimes use the central disc of the heads, where they are well camouflaged, and wait for insects to wander into their grasp.

-Usually nearly all florets set seed, the involucre will open outward when ripe, and the wind will carry away the easily detaching cypselas, thanks to the hairy pappus.
-The semi-parasitic plant Thesium namaquense, also called poison bush, may infect at least two of the species, F. filifolia and F. muricata, and when these Felicia's are browsed repeatedly by the same animal, this may cause poisoning, particularly in sheep.
+Usually, nearly all florets set seed, the involucre will open outward when ripe, and the wind will carry away the easily detaching cypselas, thanks to the hairy pappus.
+The semiparasitic plant Thesium namaquense, also called poison bush, may infect at least two of the species, F. filifolia and F. muricata, and when these Felicias are browsed repeatedly by the same animal, this may cause poisoning, particularly in sheep.